Sign up for our free newsletter

 How do I prove I’m eligible?

 According to county spokesperson Neetu Balram, essential workers getting vaccinated at a county-run POD will need to provide photo identification.
-Photo ID does not have to be government issued.
-Proof of age is also required for people age 65 and up, but this proof also doesn’t have to be government issued.
+Photo ID does not have to be government-issued.
+Proof of age is also required for people age 50 and up, but this proof also doesn’t have to be government-issued.
 Proof of home or work address is also required.
 For essential workers some type of employment verification, like a pay stub, work badge, employer list, or letter confirming your role at your place of employment, will be required at vaccination appointments.

-“We recognize ID could be a barrier to getting vaccinated as we move along in the phases, so we are reviewing how else we can ask individuals to attest that they are in the phase that is being vaccinated and not jumping the line,” said Balram.
+“We recognize ID could be a barrier to getting vaccinated as we move along in the phases, so we are reviewing how else we can ask individuals to attest that they are in the phase that is being vaccinated and not jumping the line,” Balram said.

-People aged 16 to 64 with underlying health conditions should have access to their medical records and should bring copies to their vaccine appointments.
+People aged 16 to 49 with underlying health conditions should have access to their medical records and should bring copies to their vaccine appointments, but they won’t be required.

 I need help getting to my appointment.